-A road leads from the roundabout into the old village of Acharavi.
+A road leads upwards from the roundabout into the old village of Acharavi.
 This is often missed, but well worth a stroll as you are able to view the more traditional aspects of the resort with a few more bars dotted throughout and local restaurants and tavernas by the wayside, older more traditional buildings can also be found to marvel at the ancient architecture untouched by time.

 The museum has a rich collection comprising of: